-Anthony Luz (Joel Meyer, PhD): I graduated with a B.S. in Biology from Cornell University in 2011.
+Anthony Luz (Joel Meyer, PhD – Third Year): I graduated with a B.S. in Biology from Cornell University in 2011.
 Before coming to Duke I spent a year working at the Hudson River Superfund Site, where I helped monitor PCB levels in areas of the river before and after dredging.
 I am now a second year doctoral student in Joel Meyer’s lab, and am interested in how environmental exposures to various toxicants can cause mitochondrial DNA damage.
 More specifically, I am interested in how mitochondrial DNA damage can affect metabolism or induce epigenetic changes in the model organism Caenorhabditis elegans.

 Laura holds a B.A. from Wofford College in Chemistry.
 She studies the effects of brominated flame retardants and their metabolites on development and thyroid regulation using zebrafish (Danio rerio) as a model organism.
 Her dissertation title is: “Thyroid Hormone Dysregulation from Flame Retardant Exposure in Early and Juvenile Life Stages of the Zebrafish”.

 Anthony Oliveri (Edward Levin, PhD) – Fourth Year ITEHP / Pharmacology and Cancer Biology

 Mamle Quarmyne (John Chute, MD): Title of Research Project is “Protein Tyrosine Phosphatase Receptor Sigma (PTPσ) Regulates Hematopoietic Stem Cell Fate.”